This website is under a Creative Commons license:

 You may not alter, transform, or build upon this work and of course you have to indicate the author and the source as well as the license conditions.

-Issued by „Voormalig Verzet Limburg“, registration number (KvK) V 187800
+Issued by „Voormalig Verzet Limburg“ (Association of Veterans of the Resistance), registration number (KvK) V 187800

 Also I wrote, what we, his children, can still remember from his stories.

 By the color of the margin line at the left you see at a glance whose words these are.
 If you move with your mouse over a paragraph, the source is displayed as a “tool tip” text.
 (Does not work on mobile devices.)
 Literal quote blocks from the interviews have got a darker background (not in the printed version) and are indented.